Where's my package?

 However, because of reduced manpower and flight reductions as part of worldwide efforts to stem Coronavirus, your package will take longer to get to you.
-We are working closely with our external shipping partner to ensure your C&V reaches you, current estimates for delivery are:
+We are working closely with our external shipping partner to ensure your C&V reaches you, current estimates for delivery to some countries/regions are:

 United States: 2 - 3 weeks, First Class International Shipping

 Canada: 3 - 4 weeks, International Priority Shipping

 United Kingdom: 2 - 3 weeks, International Shipping

 Australia: 2 - 3 weeks, International Shipping

 Japan: 1 - 2 weeks, International Shipping

 Singapore: 2 - 3 working days, Domestic Courier